Kim seeks to expand launch pad amid worry about ICBM firing

 In 2018, North Korea unilaterally suspended long-range and nuclear tests before it entered now-dormant denuclearization talks with the United States.
 The talks collapsed in 2019 due to disputes over U.S.-led sanctions on the North.
 Top Pyongyang officials recently hinted at lifting the 2018 weapons test moratorium.

-Observers say North Korea could launch a spy satellite launch or a ICBM test ahead of its major political anniversary in April, the 110th birthday of state founder Kim Il Sung, the late grandfather of Kim Jong Un.
+Observers say North Korea could conduct a spy satellite launch or a ICBM test ahead of its major political anniversary in April — the 110th birthday of state founder Kim Il Sung, the late grandfather of Kim Jong Un.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.